sinanliu001/LRUCache/README.md

 ## Project Overview

-The project's goal is to implement an LRU Cache Provider, an SSML Parser, and a helper function for converting an SSML Node Tree to a plain text string.
+The project's goal is to implement an LRU Cache Provider.

 ---